 Why All Training Content Should Be Accessible

-If the content isn’t made accessible, the message is being sent to people with disabilities that their access to content doesn’t matter.
+If the content isn’t made accessible, people with disabilities are being told that their access to content doesn’t matter.
 That’s a bad message to send, but it is precisely what is indirectly being communicated.

 It’s easy to say that people with disabilities take care of their ability to access the content.
-Many workplaces will make accommodations for them by providing special tools.
+Many workplaces will accommodate them by providing special tools.
 Unfortunately, those tools won’t work well if people producing content don’t try to create accessible content.

 Not to mention, there’s a whole group of people with disabilities who never even tell their work (would you want to with all the discrimination out there?).
 Something like color blindness or low vision may go unreported.
 That means specific accommodations for those people can’t be made, and therefore, they’ll suffer if something as simple as color contrast isn’t used.

 According to the Center for Talent Innovations, 30 percent of college-educated employees working full-time in white-collar professions in the U.S. have a disability.
-That same study also found that only 21 percent of employees with disabilities disclose them to their employers’ human resources departments.
+However, that same study found that only 21 percent of employees with disabilities disclose them to their employers’ human resources departments.

 Only 21% of employees with disabilities disclose them to their employer.